MosesKonsue/MosesKonsue.github.io/_posts/2021-08-28-scriptkiddie.md

 Reading app.py we see that it writes to the logs directory when non-alphanumeric characters are input into the website's SearchSploit field.
 The writer assumes that submitted non-alpha characters represent an attempt to *"hacK"* them.
 So the script notes ip addresses of users who submit them in a log and run Nmap on them.

 `scanlosers.sh` does not perform any input validation so we can perform "arbitrary OS command injection" by inputting our reverse shell in there.
-[Ippsec](https://youtu.be/Yn3iGF8xMQI?t=1979) does an excellent analysis of scanlosers.sh, after watching their video I now understand why our command would be executed.
+[Ippsec](https://youtu.be/Yn3iGF8xMQI?t=1979) does an excellent analysis of `scanlosers.sh`, after watching their video I now understand why our command would be executed.

 ```bash
 #!/bin/bash